-Ensuring our soldiers and civilians are ready to support the Army mission requires extensive and continual investment in proactive injury and illness prevention.
-The Army is implementing the Army Safety and Occupational Health Management System to move from a reactive to a proactive approach to safety.
+Ensuring our soldiers and civilians are ready to support the Army mission requires continual investment in proactive injury and illness prevention.
+The Army's Safety and Occupational Health Management System moves us from a reactive to a proactive approach to safety.

-This management system will include comprehensive oversight of each command and local installation safety and occupational health programs and processes.
-We are also relooking at the entire Army safety enterprise to best position the enterprise to support the Army of 2030.
+This innovative safety management system will include comprehensive oversight of each command's and installation's safety and occupational health programs.
+We are also evaluating the entire Army safety enterprise to best support the Army of 2030.

 To ensure facilities are safe and healthy for use by our workforce and military families, Army commanders are evaluating facilities with a specific focus on health and safety of housing and CDCs.
-The Army is inspecting all Army CDCs to identify any unresolved safety issues, including lead, asbestos, and mold, that adversely impact health in the facilities.
-The Army is improving training to our safety and health professional workforce to ensure they retain and enhance technical competencies to better inform commanders of health and safety risks and to provide recommendations for mitigating those risks.
+The Army is inspecting all Army CDCs to identify any safety issues, including the presence of lead, asbestos, and mold, that adversely impact health.
+The Army is improving training of our safety and health professional workforce to ensure they retain and enhance technical competencies to better inform commanders of health and safety risks and to provide recommendations for mitigating those risks.

-Building A Resilient Force
+Building A Resilient Force Through Partnerships

-To support its "People First" strategy, the Army is focused on promoting resilience across the Army enterprise, beginning with our installations.
-This will ensure that Army facilities and the people working in them can continue to adapt to new threats in a contested, multi-domain environment.
-Building resilience across the force will require us to collaborate with defense communities to identify challenges outside the fence line and to work with third parties to build mature and enduring partnerships that help the Army respond to current and emerging challenges.
-We must sustain our ability to fight and win the nation's wars.
+To support our "People First" strategy, the Army is focused on promoting resilience across the Army enterprise, beginning with our installations.
+This will ensure that Army facilities and the people working on them can adapt to new threats in a contested, multi-domain environment.
+Building resilience across the force requires collaboration with defense communities to identify common challenges that exist both inside and outside the fence line, and to work with third parties to develop solutions.